-Accounts receivable of \$864,043 and \$241,513 at consist of the following at December 31, 2018 and 2017, respectively, represent amounts due from various sources for device sales and installations.
-All receivables are due within one year from the date of the statement of financial position and management considers all amounts to be fully collectible.
-Accordingly, there is no provision for doubtful accounts at December 31, 2018 and 2017.
+Accounts receivable of \$869,036 and \$864,043 at December 31, 2019 and 2018, respectively, represent amounts due from various sources for device sales and installations.
+All receivables are due within one year from the date of the statement of financial position.
+During the year ended December 31, 2019, accounts receivable in the amount of \$10,727 were deemed uncollectible and written off.
+There were no bad debts written off during the year ended December 31, 2018.
+Management has evaluated the outstanding receivables at December 31, 2019 and has determined there is no need to maintain a provision for doubtful accounts.
 All receivables are considered to be level 2 assets.